-FACTS charges the School an annual administrative fee of $75 to create and manage your tuition account.
-Preston passes this fee directly onto the Family.
-This charge appears on your FACTS account as a School Payment Plan Fee due in full by June 3, 2019.
+FACTS charges the School an annual administrative fee to create and manage your tuition account.
+A recharge of $75 per student appears on your FACTS account as a School Payment Plan Fee due in full by June 3, 2019.

 Tuition and fees are due on the 1st day of each month, with a 5-day courtesy period, after which a late fee of $50 will be charged on any outstanding balance of $50 or more.
 Each Family can request one (1) courtesy late fee waiver per academic year, if tuition and fees will be made current at the time of request.
 No additional waivers will be granted under any circumstances.

 Please remit all payments through FACTS.
 Do not make any in-school payments.